Carnival Vista Ship Review [PHOTOS]

 View of Carnival Vista's Skyride

-SkyCourse is free, as well, and tends to attract a diverse audience, from kids to adults and everyone in between.
+SkyCourse is also free and tends to attract a diverse audience, from kids to adults and everyone in between.

 Carnival Vista boasts three pools and six hot tubs.
 The Havana Pool & Bar area is exclusively available to guests in Havana cabins during the day.
 Still, it opens to all guests, becoming the party hotspot after sunset with a talented live band and dancing.